-- 71 Destinations provide opportunities for people to meet, share experiences and come together as a community.
-By bringing existing and new together, destinations become a place for everyone. - 72 They create valuable opportunities for the built form to strengthen the local character of a place.
-The choice of site, layout, form and scale of built form, together with good design and well-considered materials, all help to add to local distinctiveness and create a sense of community.
+72 Destinations provide opportunities for people to meet, share experiences and come together as a community - see also Uses.
+By bringing existing and new together, destinations become a place for everyone.

-73 In this way, local destinations become recognisable features that help people find their way around and feel a sense of identity.
+- 73 They create valuable opportunities for the built form to strengthen the local character of a place.
+The choice of site, layout, form and scale of built form, together with good design and well-considered materials, all help to add to local distinctiveness and create a sense of community. - 74 In this way, local destinations become recognisable features that help people find their way around and feel a sense of identity.
 Involving potential users in the design process also helps to achieve this.